NadiaFortune/Weather-Dashboard/README.md

 ## **Description**

-I created a simple clean Weather Dashboard to enable a check the current and forecasted 5-day weathr in their chosen city.
+I created a simple clean Weather Dashboard to enable a user to check the current and forecasted 5-day weathr in their chosen city.

 The desired outcome was to allow for the following to happen::

 -When the page loads, the user can search for their chosen city;
 -The browser will show the current weather result for the chosen city;
 -The browser will display the 5-day weather forecast for the chosen city;
--The recent search history of chosen cities would show in a list, allowing the user to click them again to view the information again;
+-The recent search history of searched cities would show in a list, allowing the user to click them again to view the information again;
 -The recently searched cities would persist between refreshes of a page

 Languages ued to create the applictaion were: